bradchristie/taminations-flutter/assets/b1/swing.md

 Some dancers get dizzy when swinging.
 Be aware of your partner's needs.

-When two dancers who are swinging are of disparate weights (e.g., an adult man swinging a child), it is rude and dangerous to cause the lighter dancer to leave the ground.
+When two dancers who are swinging are of disparate weights (for example, an adult man swinging a child), it is rude and dangerous to cause the lighter dancer to leave the ground.

-There should be little to no vertical motion while swinging (i.e., no bouncing or hopping).
+There should be little to no vertical motion while swinging (that is, no bouncing or hopping).

 In a swing, dancers are neither side-by-side with right hip to right-hip, nor precisely facing.
 Instead they are offset one step to the left from facing and at a slight angle with the woman's nose facing the